danoan/quick-notes/docs/getting-started.md

 - Markdown <--> toml.
 - CLI to generate and validate .md and .toml quick-notes.

-## What is a quick note?
+## What is a quick-note?

-A quick note is a labeled text that can be represented in markdown or toml format.
+A quick-note is a markdown document labeled with a set of metadata and that can be exported to toml format.

+## Why quick-note

+- Programmatically update of markdown documents.
+- General purpose toml format.

-### Markdown quick note
+### Markdown quick-note

-A markdown quick note is a markdown text wrapper with special markdown comments starting with `<!--BEGIN-->` and ending with `<!--END-->`.
+A markdown quick-note is a markdown text wrapped within special markdown comments starting with `<!--BEGIN-->` and ending with `<!--END-->`.